Blinken postpones his Beijing trip after a Chinese balloon is spotted over Montana

 "It clearly has solar panels," he says.
 "This is intended to stay up for a long time and power itself."

 NASA uses similar balloons to launch experiments high above the Earth.
-They can inflate to as large as a quarter mile across, Flaten says, and carry payloads up to thousands of pounds.
+They can inflate to around 400 feet wide, Flaten says, and carry payloads up to thousands of pounds.

 Flaten says at these altitudes, objects tend to move horizontally around the world from West to East and stick to a fixed latitude, so it could be that the Chinese government launched this balloon from its own territory.